TheresaLui/SelfHelpContent_v2/articles/problemscopingques.partnercenter/scopingquestion-partnercenter-mpn-benefits-iur.md

             "id": "mpn_benefit_type",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "What type of benefit are you having problem with?", "watermarkText": "Select benefit type",
+            "displayLabel": "What type of benefit are you having problems with?", "watermarkText": "Select benefit type",
             "dropdownOptions": [
                 {